Who can apply?

 No. Not for this application.
 All you need is the budget for the project.

-My organization is planning to apply to the Gateway grant program.
-Can we apply to both Projects AND Gateway?
+My organization is planning to apply to the Festivals grant program.
+Can we apply to both Projects AND Festivals?
 Close Open

 Does the Project grant count towards getting into the Portfolio?
 Close Open

 No. You need to apply to the Gateway program, which is the ‘on-ramp’ for the Portfolio.
 The next application deadline for Gateway will be in early 2022.